 It has long been accepted that missing hormones need to be replaced: diabetics rely on insulin, if the production is no longer sufficient.
 Patients with thyroid deficiency receive replacement therapy.
 Nature-identical hormones for women in menopause are making inroads in progressive treatment.
 It seems that male testosterone deficiency has been sorely neglected, and it is time for physicians to address this!

 We know now that testosterone replacement does not cause prostate cancer or testicular cancer.
-Any man who has had treatment for testicular cancer and is diagnosed with hypogonadism deserves testosterone replacement therapy.
+Any man who underwent treatment for testicular cancer and where the doctor now diagnoses hypogonadism deserves testosterone replacement therapy.
 This will benefit him tremendously not only in terms of sex drive and muscle bulk development.
 It will prevent heart attacks, strokes and osteoporosis as well.
 He will have to have testosterone blood tests every three months to ensure that his testosterone level remains in the normal range.
 But this is a small price to pay for longterm health.

 Ref.1: Abraham Morgentaler, MD “Testosterone for Life – Recharge your vitality, sex drive, muscle mass and overall health”, McGraw-Hill, 2008